tonyingesson/bibtex_retriever/README.md

 - Google Scholar
 - Libris

 Google Scholar will tend to have a prohibitive rate limit.
 Libris is more reliable but works only for books in the Libris database (libris.kb.se).
-Crossref works for articles, has a relatively generous rate limit.
+Crossref works for articles and book chapters, has a relatively generous rate limit.

 Use: